braycarlson/senna/README.md

 ## Note

 - senna is a personal project, and while it is functional, a personal API is required to use it
-- The purpose of this application is to demonstrate the possibilities when using [asol](https://github.com/braycarlson/asol)
+- The purpose of this application is to demonstrate how to use [asol](https://github.com/braycarlson/asol)